mrkaleArduinoLib/gbj_appwifi/README.md

 The execution method, which should be called frequently, usually in the loop function of a sketch.
 - The method connects to the wifi network at the very first calling it.
 - At the end of each timer period the method checks the connection to the wifi network and reconnects to it if neccesary.
-- If the serial connection is active the library outputs flow of the connection and at success lists basic parameters of the connection to wifi.
+- If the serial connection is active, the library outputs flow of the connection and at success lists basic parameters of the connection to wifi.

 #### Syntax
 	void run();